 This ethic has the potential to influence social change.
-Many students around the world are taught in oppressive classrooms "by academics who demeaning, are unprofessional, and use their power in ways that discriminate unfairly against students" (Shay, 2016, p.
+Many students around the world are taught in oppressive classrooms "by academics who are demeaning, unprofessional, and use their power in ways that discriminate unfairly against students" (Shay, 2016, p.
 3).
-When educators and leaders realize that they are not merely conduits of curriculum and educational policies but rather beings working within complex and potentially contributing to value systems, they may be motivated to problematize these systems by analyzing dominant discourses meaning-making practices and within educational and administrative policies (Bacchi & Goodwin, 2016).
+When educators and leaders realize that they are not merely conduits of curriculum and educational policies but rather complex beings working within and potentially contributing to value systems, they may be motivated to 146 Rumana Patel problematize these systems by analyzing dominant discourses and meaning-making practices within educational and administrative policies (Bacchi & Goodwin, 2016).